 This study involved 67,000 post-menopausal women over 13 years and those in the obese category, with a BMI above 35 had a 58% increased risk of breast cancer.
 However, in this study the greater the BMI above 25, the greater was the risk.
-This increased risk related specifically to oestrogen positive cancers.
-Oestrogen, the hormone that encourages growth of hormonally sensitive tissue such as the womb and the breasts, is made in fat cells so adding the to oestrogen burden.
+This increased risk related specifically to Oestrogen is one of the main female sex hormones…. positive cancers.
+Oestrogen, the hormone that encourages growth of hormonally sensitive tissue such as the womb and the breasts, is made in There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… cells so adding the to oestrogen burden.

 This link between weight and breast cancer is far from new.
 According to Dr Walter Willett of the Harvard School of Public Health “Being obese is associated with 14% of cancer deaths in men and 20% in women, compared with about 30% each for smoking.”